 Made a record with "July".. broke up..
 I bought a flute or two.
 Tony and I wrote and recorded the music for two dance dramas (one being called "Jade Warrior").
-Glyn was in a band with Tony and got to hear this stuff and put some words on bits of it, with the result that we got a deal with Vertigo and made three albums for them.
-I don't know about you but I'm losing the will to live...
+Glyn was in a band with Tony and got to hear this stuff and put some words on bits of it, with the result that we got a deal with Vertigo, making three albums for them.
 Made several albums for Island records (without Glyn because...??).
-Then Tom got me to play on "Tubular Bells" for Mike Oldfield and some other sessions.
+Then Tom had me playing on "Tubular Bells" for Mike Oldfield and some other sessions.

-Meeting up with Glyn after all this time is the most fantastic fun, and the music has gone in a very different and exciting direction for me but not, it seems, for Agent Henson who threw his gun and his badge on my desk and said he had his own case to work on... sad but..
+Meeting up with Glyn after all this time is the most fantastic fun, and the music has gone in a very different and exciting direction for me but not, it seems, for Agent Henson who threw his gun and badge on my desk saying "he had his own case to work on" sad but...

 BUT NOW!!
 As I become old and weird myself...
 IT'S "NOW" And I'm loving it.

 DAVE STURT Basses, Sound Shaping, Samples, Keys, Production.

 I hail from the industrial heartland of the North East of England where my guitarist brother Alan was part of the local music scene which seemed really glamorous.
 A friend of his - David Coverdale, got the gig with Deep Purple.

 This really made music look like an achievable way of making a living - so I built a bass and started practicing.
 I played in many bands, finally packed in the day job and moved to London, discovered my neighbour in the flat above was Andy Jackson - sound engineer to Pink Floyd.
 So I moved in!.